|Rewards Rating:||3.9 / 5|

 Other Notable Features: Automatic silver elite status, 20% bonus on Marriott base points, free in-room Wi-Fi, late checkout, 5th night free on any rewards stay, no foreign transaction fees, car rental insurance, trip cancellation/interruption insurance, lost luggage insurance, purchase protection, extended warranty

-Consumers looking to boost their hotel loyalty may want to consider the Marriott Bonvoy program, which combined the old Marriott Rewards and Starwood Preferred Guest programs into one on Feb.
-13, 2019.
-This new program now boasts more than 7,000 hotels and resorts worldwide, making it the largest hotel program in the world.
+Consumers looking to boost their hotel loyalty may want to consider the Marriott Bonvoy program, which now boasts more than 7,000 hotels and resorts worldwide, making it the largest hotel program in the world.

 The Marriott Bonvoy Boundless™ Credit Card is a mid-range card that includes a decent introductory offer, and it’s probably your best bet for earning Marriott points off your everyday purchases, though not necessarily the best overall option for funding a vacation on points.
 Read on to see why:

 In addition to the initial sign-up bonus, you’ll get 15 Elite Night Credits each year to use toward an elite status boost, and a free hotel night every year on your card member anniversary.

 The free night is good for one year at any hotel that costs less than 35,000 points per night.
 The certificate expires in 12 months, so you’ll need to redeem it in a timely manner.